thomasgoldstein/zabuyaki/lib/HC/docs/MainModule.rst

 **Example**::

     local collisions = HC.collisions(shape)
-    for other, separating_vector in pairs(collisions)
+    for other, separating_vector in pairs(collisions) do
-        shape:move(-separating_vector.x/2, -separating_vector.y/2)
+        shape:move( separating_vector.x/2,  separating_vector.y/2)
-        other:move( separating_vector.x/2,  separating_vector.y/2)
+        other:move(-separating_vector.x/2, -separating_vector.y/2)
     end

 .. function:: HC.neighbors(shape)

    :param Shape shape: Query shape.
-   :returns: Table of neighboring shapes, where the keys of the table are the shape.
+   :returns: Table of neighboring shapes, where the keys of the table are the shapes.

 Get other shapes in that are close to ``shape``.
 The table is a *set*, meaning that the shapes are stored in *keys* of the table.